-- Improved policies, procedures and controls related to the administration and authorization of stock option grants related to non-executive employees, employee referrals and non-employees; - Provided additional training for finance, human resource and stock administration personnel covering the stock-option granting process and the accounting and financial reporting for equity awards and modifications of such awards; - Enhanced and standardized documentation required to be maintained for the granting of all such stock-based compensation awards; - Established procedures to help ensure that (a) stock option agreements are promptly prepared and signed following each employee's new hire date or the date of grant to an existing employee, and (b) the grant information is promptly entered into our automated third-party stock administration system; - Implemented the following procedures for the granting of stock options: - The Compensation Committee issues grants pursuant to annual stock option incentive programs on August 15 of each year, or the next business day following August 15 if August 15 falls on a weekend or holiday in any year.
-The Compensation Committee retains the right to change this date based on business events that might warrant using another date for the annual equity incentive grant date; - Company management issues all new hire stock option grants of 100,000 or less, pursuant to a delegation of authority by the Compensation Committee, that have a grant date of the 15th day of the month following the employee's start date; - The Compensation Committee approves all promotion, retention and awards of all other stock option grants with a grant date of the 15th day of the month following the Compensation Committee's approval of the grant; - Discontinued the use of unanimous written consents signed by the Compensation Committee for the granting of equity compensation; - All individual stock option grants required to be approved by the Compensation Committee are submitted in the meeting materials in advance of the Compensation Committee meeting.
+- · Improved policies, procedures and controls related to the administration and authorization of stock option grants related to non-executive employees, employee referrals and non-employees; - · Provided additional training for finance, human resource and stock administration personnel covering the stock-option granting process and the accounting and financial reporting for equity awards and modifications of such awards; - · Enhanced and standardized documentation required to be maintained for the granting of all such stock-based compensation awards; - Established procedures to help ensure that (a) stock option agreements are promptly prepared and signed following each employee's new hire date or the date of grant to an existing employee, and (b) the grant information is promptly entered into our automated third-party stock administration system; - · Implemented the following procedures for the granting of stock options: - The Compensation Committee issues grants pursuant to annual stock option incentive programs on August 15 of each year, or the next business day following August 15 if August 15 falls on a weekend or holiday in any year.
+The Compensation Committee retains the right to change this date based on business events that might warrant using another date for the annual equity incentive grant date; - · Company management issues all new hire stock option grants of 100,000 or less, pursuant to a delegation of authority by the Compensation Committee, that have a grant date of the 15th day of the month following the employee's start date; - The Compensation Committee approves all promotion, retention and awards of all other stock option grants with a grant date of the 15th day of the month following the Compensation Committee's approval of the grant; - · Discontinued the use of unanimous written consents signed by the Compensation Committee for the granting of equity compensation; - · All individual stock option grants required to be approved by the Compensation Committee are submitted in the meeting materials in advance of the Compensation Committee meeting.
 Minutes reflecting any stock option grants approved during the meeting are documented.

-- Improved communication among finance, human resource and legal functions to ensure potential issues are identified timely and all transactions are recorded in accordance with generally accepted accounting principles; and - Enhanced stock administration practices to address the new communication requirement of FAS 123R: - Modified offer letters to new hire employees to communicate grant date and number of shares; - Implemented policy as part of new hire orientation for U.S.-based employees where our human resources administrator informs all new hires of the date of grant for their new hire option grants.
+- · Enhanced stock administration practices to address the new communication requirement of FAS 123R: - · Modified offer letters to new hire employees to communicate grant date and number of shares; - · Implemented policy as part of new hire orientation for U.S.-based employees where our human resources administrator informs all new hires of the date of grant for their new hire option grants.
 New hire orientation for U.S.-based employees typically takes place on the employee's start date.